Luis Garcia Player Props: Nationals vs. Astros

 Luis Garcia At The Plate

-- Among qualifying batters in MLB action, his batting average ranks 44th, his on-base percentage ranks 116th, and he is 122nd in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 48th in batting average, 116th in on-base percentage, and 121st in slugging.

-- Garcia has picked up a hit in 62.1% of his 58 games this year, with at least two hits in 34.5% of them.

-- He has gone deep in 8.6% of his games this year, and 2% of his trips to the plate.
+- He has homered in five games this year (8.5%), homering in 2% of his chances at the plate.

-- In 37.9% of his games this season, Garcia has driven in at least one run.
-In six of those games (10.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Garcia has had an RBI in 22 games this season (37.3%), including six multi-RBI outings (10.2%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 21 games this year, with multiple runs six times.
+- He has scored in 35.6% of his games this year, with more than one run scored in 10.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.